bdmendes/smockito/README.md

 Smockito leverages a subset of Mockito’s features and offers a minimal, opinionated interface, guided by a few core principles:

-- A method may be stubbed only once, and use the same implementation for the lifetime of the mock.
+- A method should be stubbed only once, and use the same implementation for the lifetime of the mock.
-- A method stub should handle all inputs it is interested on; partiality is automatically handled.
+- A method stub should handle all inputs it expects; partiality is automatically handled.
-- A method stub is always executed, as the real method would; there is no equivalent of the `thenReturn` Mockito counterpart.
+- A method stub is always executed, as the real method would.
 - One may reason directly about the received arguments and number of calls of a stub.
 - One may not reason about the history of a method that was not stubbed.

-Some of these checks may be disabled at the call site, if needed.
-Check the API docs for more details.

 ## Quick Start